fcirillo00/RGBAmbient/README.md

 # RGBAmbient
-PC Ambient lights for unaddressable RGB led strips.
+PC Ambient lights for unaddressable RGB LED strips.

 ## How it works
 On your PC, at a frequency set by the user, a screenshot is taken and a RGB value is derived from it and sent to a serial port.
 Here, an external device like an ESP8266 or an Arduino listens for the value and sets the led strip color accordingly.